Central Provident Fund (CPF) Scored a B for Global Pension Index: Why Did We Not Score an A?

 - New Zealand

-The Netherlands and Denmark’s pension system topped the class with an A grade, indicating that they have the first class and robust retirement income system.
+The Netherlands and Denmark’s pension system topped the class once again with an A grade, indicating that they have a first-class and robust retirement income system.

 “How can dis b allow?”